SUNY Plattsburgh Review Process for Campus Technology Projects

 - Improve planning, coordination, and workflow related to all campus technology projects - whether they be small or large;

-- Assist LIS staff by providing advance notice for projects, programs, and services that require the involvement of our technology units; this allows the units to review potential impacts of the initiatives at critical stages of development;
+- Assist LITS staff by providing advance notice for projects, programs, and services that require the involvement of our technology units; this allows the units to review potential impacts of the initiatives at critical stages of development;

 - Ensure that initiatives requiring system integration, network expansion, site licensing for software, and implementation of videoconferencing capabilities, all proceed with informed consent and reasonable timeline expectations; and

-- Allow LIS units to review potential impacts of the initiatives at critical stages of development in order to provide you with important information about what is required and provide a realistic timeline for implementation.
+- Allow LITS units to review potential impacts of the initiatives at critical stages of development in order to provide you with important information about what is required and provide a realistic timeline for implementation.